lin-erik/IntelliVest/README.md

 ## Sentiment
 - Leveraged IBM Watson Discovery to identify sentiment in stock news.
-- Anomalies in mentions of the searched stock is rendered.
+- Anomalies detected in mentions of the searched stock are graphed.
 - Overall sentiment and sentiment from specific sources are displayed.

 ## Built With